practicalddd/implementations/microprofile/v3/helidon/1.3.1/mp+rabbitmq+oracledbcloud/Readme.md

 	GRANT CREATE TABLE,CREATE SEQUENCE TO handlingmsdb;
 	GRANT CREATE SESSION TO handlingmsdb;

 Once you create the Database, please download the Wallet file to your local machine(https://docs.oracle.com/en/cloud/paas/atp-cloud/atpud/connect-using-client-application.html#GUID-5F661631-39FA-49BA-82D6-7C089D567A1F).
+The download is available from the service console of the Database that is created (Service Console -> Administration -> Download Client Credentials)

 This needs to be configured in each microservice's microprofile-config.properties (javax.sql.DataSource.routingms.URL=jdbc:oracle:thin:@<<DB_NAME>>_low?TNS_ADMIN=<<WALLET_FOLDER_LOCATION>>)

 The DB_NAME should be pointing to the autonomous database that you created in the Oracle cloud, and the TNS_ADMIN to the wallet file that you would have downloaded.
-The download is available from the service console of the Database that is created

 # Microservices